-The converged page is called the limiting page and denoted by $E^{\infty}$.
-The physical meaning of $E^{\infty}_{p,-q}$ is SPT$^q$ phases in $p$-cells which cannot trivialized by any adjacent high-dimensional cells adiabatically and can extend to any adjacent low-dimensional cells without anomaly.
+The converged page is called the limiting page and is denoted by $E^{\infty}$.
+The physical meaning of $E^{\infty}_{p,-q}$ is SPT$^q$ phases in $p$-cells which cannot be trivialized by any adjacent high-dimensional cells adiabatically and can extend to any adjacent low-dimensional cells without anomaly.

-In the context of SPT phases, the higher-differentials of the AHSS can be defined explicitly.
-We describe the physical definitions of some higher-differentials in order. \begin{itemize} \item {\it $d^2_{2,-1}$: ``SPT$^1$ phases on 2-cells" $\to$ ``SPT$^0$ phases on 0-cells"}
+In the context of SPT phases, the higher differentials of the AHSS may be computed in a physical picture.
+We describe the physical definitions of some higher differentials in order. \begin{itemize} \item {\it $d^2_{2,-1}$: ``SPT$^1$ phases on 2-cells" $\to$ ``SPT$^0$ phases on 0-cells"}